Itsfoss0/school/0x05-COMP_214/README.md

 * __Valid__ - The data should be correct with respect to the real world entity they represent.
 * __Secure__ _ The data should be protected from unauthorized access.
 * __Consistent__- Whenever two or more data elements  in a database represent related real world  entities, the values shoud  be consistent with respect to the real world entity.
+* __Non Redundant__ - No two data elements should represent the same real world entity

+* __Indipendent__ -  Data at two different levels should be independent from each other so that  the changes in one level shold not affect the other level.